LIMON100/Deploy-ML/Docker/readme.md

 ## What is a Docker Image

 A Docker image is an immutable (unchangeable) file that contains the source code, libraries, dependencies, tools, and other files needed for an application to run.

+## What is a Container

+A container is, ultimately, just a running image